Classical-Quantum Arbitrarily Varying Wiretap Channel: Ahlswede dichotomy, Positivity, Resources, Super Activation: Applications and Further Notes

 We will prove Theorem \ref{superactivation} by giving an example (Example \ref{examplesupact}) in which two arbitrarily varying classical-quantum wiretap channels, which are themselves ``useless'' in the sense that they have both zero secrecy capacity, acquire positive secrecy capacity when used together.
 This is due the following.

-Suppose we have an arbitrarily varying classical-quantum wiretap channel with positive randomness assisted secrecy capacity.
-By Theorem \ref{dichpart2}, the randomness assisted secrecy capacity is equal to the common randomness assisted secrecy capacity.
+Suppose we have an arbitrarily varying classical-quantum wiretap channel with positive randomness-assisted secrecy capacity.
+By Theorem \ref{dichpart}. \ref{dichpart2}, the randomness-assisted secrecy capacity is equal to the common randomness-assisted secrecy capacity.
 But the problem for the sender and the legal receiver is that each party does not know which code is used in the particular transmission if the channel that connects them has zero deterministic capacity for message transmission.
 However, suppose we have another arbitrarily varying classical-quantum wiretap channel which has a positive deterministic capacity for message transmission.
 Then the sender and the legal receiver can use it to transmit which code is used in the particular transmission.
-This is possible even when the second arbitrarily varying classical-quantum wiretap channel has zero randomness assisted secrecy capacity, since we allow the wiretapper to know which specific code is used.
+This is possible even when the second arbitrarily varying classical-quantum wiretap channel has zero randomness-assisted secrecy capacity, since we allow the wiretapper to know which specific code is used.

 We may see it in the following way.
 If we have two arbitrarily varying classical-quantum wiretap channels, one of them is relatively secure, but not very robust against jamming, while the other one is relatively robust, but not very secure against eavesdropping.
 We can achieve that they ``remove'' their weaknesses from each other, or, in other words, ``activate'' each other.
-We now give an example of super-activation for arbitrarily varying classical-quantum wiretap channels. \begin{example} Let $\theta=\{1,2\}$, $A=\{0,1\}$, and let $H=H'$ be spanned by the orthonormal vectors $|0\rangle$ and $|1\rangle$.
-We define $(W_t,{V}_t)_{t \in \theta}$ as in (\ref{example1}).
-We define $({W'}_t,{V'}_t)_{t \in \theta}$ by
+We now give an example of super-activation for arbitrarily varying classical-quantum wiretap channels. \begin{example} Let $\theta=\{1,2\}$, $\mathbf{A}=\{0,1\}$, and let $H=H'$ be spanned by the orthonormal vectors $|0\rangle$ and $|1\rangle$.
+We define $\{(W_t,{V}_t): t \in \theta\}$ as in Example \ref{nachhinten1}.
+We define $\{({W'}_t,{V'}_t):t \in \theta\}$ by